Learning general conditional independence structures via the neighbourhood lattice: Projection and regression interpretation

 \section{Projection and regression interpretation}

 An alternative perspective on the neighbourhood lattice arises in the context of regression models in statistical applications.
 In particular, the notion of \emph{neighbourhood regression} has played a prominent role in learning graphical models (e.g. \cite{meinshausen2006,ravikumar2010,yang2015}).
 This in turn bears a natural relation to orthogonal projections, which suggests a possible connection between the lattice of projections on a Hilbert space and the neighbourhood lattice.
-In this section, we explore these connections and illustrate the utility of the projection interpretation by providing an independent proof (based on abstract projection lattices) that partial orthogonality gives rise to a neighbourhood lattice.
+This connection gives rise to the concept of \emph{partial orthogonality}, closely related to partial regression and second-order independence, which we will define before illustrating its close connection with neighbourhood regression.
+We then explore these connections and illustrate the utility of the projection interpretation by providing an independent proof (based on abstract projection lattices) that partial orthogonality gives rise to a neighbourhood lattice.